-Macro Description hwRunToBreakpoint Sets a temporary breakpoint and starts the execution. isBatchMode Checks if C-SPY is running in batch mode or not. jlinkExecCommand Sends a low-level command to the J-Link/J-Trace driver jtagCommand Sends a low-level command to the JTAG instruction register jtagCP15IsPresent Checks if coprocessor CP15 is available jtagCP15ReadReg Returns the coprocessor CP15 register value jtagCP15WriteReg Writes to the coprocessor CP15 register jtagData Sends a low-level data value to the JTAG data register jtagRawRead Returns the read data from the JTAG interface jtagRawSync Writes accumulated data to the JTAG interface jtagRawWrite Accumulates data to be transferred to the JTAG jtagResetTRST Resets the ARM TAP controller via the TRST JTAG signal loadImage Loads an image. memoryRestore Restores the contents of a file to a specified memory zone memorySave Saves the contents of a specified memory area to a file messageBoxYesCancel Displays a Yes/Cancel dialog box for user interaction messageBoxYesNo Displays a Yes/No dialog box for user interaction openFile Opens a file for I/O operations orderInterrupt Generates an interrupt popSimulatorInterruptExecu Informs the interrupt simulation system that an tingStack interrupt handler has finished executing readAPReg Reads from an AP register readDPReg Reads from a DP register readFile Reads from the specified file readFileByte Reads one byte from the specified file readMemory8, readMemoryByte Reads one byte from the specified memory location
+Macro Description jtagCP15IsPresent Checks if coprocessor CP15 is available jtagCP15ReadReg Returns the coprocessor CPI5 register value jtagCP15WriteReg Writes to the coprocessor CP15 register jtagData Sends a low-level data value to the JTAG data register jtagRawRead Returns the read data from the JTAG interface jtagRawSync Writes accumulated data to the JTAG interface jtagRawWrite Accumulates data to be transferred to the JTAG jtagResetTRST Resets the ARM TAP controller via the TRST JTAG signal loadImage Loads an image. memoryRestore Restores the contents of a file to a specified memory zone memorySave Saves the contents of a specified memory area to a file messageBoxYesCancel Displays a Yes/Cancel dialog box for user interaction messageBoxYesNo Displays a Yes/No dialog box for user interaction openFile Opens a file for I/O operations orderInterrupt Generates an interrupt popSimulatorInterruptExec utingStack Informs the interrupt simulation system that an interrupt handler has finished executing readAPReg Reads from an AP register readDPReg Reads from a DP register readFile Reads from the specified file readFileByte Reads one byte from the specified file readMemory8,readMemoryByte Reads one byte from the specified memory location readMemory16 Reads two bytes from the specified memory location readMemory32 Reads four bytes from the specified memory location registerMacroFile Registers macros from the specified file resetFile Rewinds a file opened byopenFile restoreSoftwareBreakpoint s Restores any breakpoints that were destroyed during system startup.